Who is Jeni Mahoney?

-Jeni is a playwright, teacher, artistic director and play development geek.
+Jeni is a playwright, director, dramaturg, teacher, artistic director and all around play development geek.

 Fata Morgana was awarded a 2015 Artworks Grant by the National Endowment of the Arts, and was selected as an Honorable Mention on the 2015 Kilroy List.
 The Feast of the Flying Cow... and Other Stories of War was an Honorable Mention on the Kilroy's 2014 List.
 She is also the recipient is the recipient of an Independent Artists Challenge Grant from The Field and a Woolrich Postgraduate Fellowship from Columbia University.

-She has directed numerous developmental workshops and readings in New York and at PT PlayFest in Port Townsend, WA including: The Garden of Monsters by Mara Lathrop, Optimism Or... by A.P.
+She has directed numerous developmental workshops and readings from New York City, to Creede, CO, to Port Townsend, WA including: The Garden of Monsters by Mara Lathrop, Optimism Or... by A.P.
 Andrews, CrazySkinnySmall by Sylvie Mae Baldwin and upcoming workshops of Escorting Tom by Duane Kelly and War Stories by Richard Dresser.